coupergateway/couper-examples/error-handling-ba/README.md

 }
 ```

-Hmm, access control error.
+You get a `401` with the message: access control error.
 But what is the specific problem here?
-Let's look into the logs:
+Let's take a look at the logs:

 ```json
 {...,"error_type":"basic_auth_credentials_missing","handler":"error_basic_auth","level":"error","message":"access control error: ba: credentials required",...}
 ```

-Ah, `"error_type":"basic_auth_credentials_missing"` and `"message":"access control error: ba: credentials required"`.
-OK, we forgot the user credentials.
+`"error_type":"basic_auth_credentials_missing"` and `"message":"access control error: ba: credentials required"`.
+OK, seems like we forgot the user credentials.

-Try again, now with the configured credentials:
+Try again, now with the configured credentials and voilà: you get a status `200`:

 ```sh
 $ curl -is -u "john.doe:\$eCr3T" localhost:8080/test